 Five fully-illustrated essays, accompanied by contextual images, photographs and designs, unlock the narratives and significance of this historic commission.

-Accompanies the exhibition Designs for a Young Lady’s Room by Joseph Urban on display at Cincinnati Art Museum, June 2021 – January 2022
+Accompanies the exhibition Unlocking an Art Deco Bedroom by Joseph Urban on display at Cincinnati Art Museum, July 8–Oct.
+2, 2022.

 Amy Miller Dehan is the curator of Decorative Arts and Design, Cincinnati Art Museum